You are here

 Eric B. Kahn

 Eric Kahn grew up in the small town of Hingham on the south shore of Massachusetts.
 He received his B.A. in mathematics from Kenyon College in 2004 before attending the University of Kentucky to earn an M.A. in 2006 and a Ph.D. in 2009, both in mathematics.
 His dissertation was in the field of algebraic topology and his interests also include homological algebra.
-Back when there was free time he remembers enjoying: cooking, working out, sports, reading and discussing politics, and spending time with his wife Emily and their dog Bexley.
+Back when there was free time he remembers enjoying: cooking, working out, sports, reading and discussing politics.
+More details are available at his website.

 Zahira Khan received her M.A. and Ph.D. degrees from Temple University.
 Her research interest are Parallel Processing and Database Design.
 She also studies issues in Computer Science Education.
 She is currently working with the Oracle Database system and is revising our Database Design course to use Oracle Databases.